 Kara P. Dodson

-Kara has twenty years of experience in the legal community.
-She began her career in practice at an AmLaw 100 firm, later leaving to pursue her passion for coaching and lawyer development as the Director of Recruiting and Professional Development at Young Conaway.
+Kara has over twenty years of experience in the legal community.
+She started her career practicing employment and labor law for a decade at an AmLaw 100 firm, later transitioning to the business side of law to pursue her passion for coaching and lawyer development as the Director of Recruiting and Professional Development at Young Conaway.
 Over the course of her seven years at Young Conway, Kara hired, developed and coached the firm’s associates, as well as designing and implementing the firm's business development training programs.

-In her free time, Kara enjoys cooking, collecting art, reading, traveling (which involved a four-month trip around the world) and practicing yoga.
-She is passionate about education and has served three terms as a Trustee at The School in Rose Valley.
+In her spare time, Kara teaches as an adjunct professor at Temple Law School, enjoys collecting art, reading, traveling (which involved a four-month trip around the world) and practicing yoga.
+She is passionate about education and served three terms as a Trustee at The School in Rose Valley.
 She has also helped to organize numerous drives in Wilmington for school supplies, books and winter clothes for underprivileged elementary-aged children.